JiachenRen/java-algebra-system/README.md

 ## Computer Algebra System (CAS)
 Powerful and bug-free multi-variable computer algebra system.
 Right now it handles simplification of many forms and convertion of output expression to a more human readable form.
 ### Simplification
-The simplification algorithm is based on a composite binary tree, an original data structure.
+The simplification algorithm is based on a **composite binary tree**, an original data structure.
 ```
  e.g.           BinOp           would represent the expression          (ln(3^x)*(3/4) + (5/e+2.5))
               /       \                                                   /                  \